will98nicholson/Custom-Workforce-Manager/README.md

 - working links in popout menu
 - put button for edit job on job details page + render edit details for that specific job

-TODO:
-- where to put invoice form
+TODO / FIX:
-- authentication
+- fix authentication functionality
-- create components
-  -
-  -
-- connect components + render in App
-- logout (?) / back button

-FIX:
 - edit job page - render information already stored in job page if there is any + make editable
+- PWA functionality

 CURRENT ASSIGNMENTS:

 - Will:
-  *Password Auth - using passport npm package[done] *login functionality [by tues]
+*Password Auth - using passport npm package[done]
   - auth util:
     - declare logged in user sessionid/user is + type (admin or employee)

 - Corrine:
   * emp and admin dash with if/else functionality